-It becomes hard to find a VPN provider that can be trusted when there are so many to choose from.
-New services constantly appear that claim to be the best, but for many, the privacy and zero-log policies become just a marketing trick.
+It is hard to find a VPN that you can trust when there are so many to choose from.
+New services constantly appear that claim to be the best and keep no logs.
+But the reality is, that for many, zero-log policies are just a marketing trick.

-How do I know if my VPN is trustworthy
+How do I know if my VPN is trustworthy?

 Since trust is quite a subjective concept there is no straightforward answer.
 When it comes to protecting your privacy and personal data with a VPN you should always take it with a grain of salt.

 Even though you might think that a service is trustworthy, you never know what can happen in the future.
 It is unclear how VPN companies run their business or what technologies they use.